GBillotey/Fractalshades/docs/getting_started.rst

 .. code-block:: console

+    pip install pip setuptools --upgrade
     pip install fractalshades

+(Note the first line is not strictly necessary but rather a good pratise, to ensure your install tools are up-to-date)

-or, to install directly the latest version from Github master:
+To install directly the latest version from Github master:

 .. code-block:: console